Anantara Hotels, Resorts & Spas

-Anantara Hotels, Resorts & Spas is constantly reinforcing its commitment towards environmental, social and cultural conservation.
+Anantara Hotels, Resorts & Spas is constantly reinforcing its commitment to environmental, social and cultural conservation.
 To accomplish this, Anantara has established in-depth policies, procedures and initiatives with respect to:

 - Water conservation

 - Energy conservation

 - Health and safety

 - Social culture

 Anantara’s wide diversity of destinations across Africa, Asia, the Indian Ocean and the Middle East means the brand operates amidst many different cultures, wildlife species and environments.
 One thing that all of these places have in common, however, is the need to ensure that tourism is operated in a way that is sustainable for the people that live there and for future generations of residents and travellers.

 Ever since its first hotel opened in 2001, Anantara has been committed to creating luxury travel experiences that also benefit the environment and local communities.
 All of Anantara’s properties worldwide immerse themselves in local initiatives that give back to the community and environment, thereby enhancing the social and environmental surroundings of each Anantara destination.
 Anantara has brought all these good deeds together and at least one good deed takes place at one of our hotels every day of the year.

 Notable projects include: